 In 2004, again a larger project (EU research FP VI, Nr.
 501981: CAPRI-Dynaspat) started under the co-ordination of the team in Bonn to render the system recursive-dynamic, dis-aggregate results in space, include the new Member States and add a labour module and an indicator for energy use.
 At the same time, a project began to apply CAPRI to analyse the effects of bi-lateral trade liberalisation with Mediterranean countries (FP VI, Nr.
 502457: EU-MedAgPol).
 In 2005/2006, a project for IPTS/JRC updated and improved the farm type model layer and to include Bulgaria and Romania.
 At the same time, the SEAMLESS project (FP VI: 2005-2009) started, with CAPRI used to link results with a complex layer of farm type models and from there to national, EU and global markets.
 In parallel, the team in LEI, The Hague, The Netherlands, applied CAPRI in the integrated project SENSOR (2005-2008).
 In 2006-2008 JRC ISPRA has taken over initiatives to improve the linkages to biophysical model DNDC and to achieve a first biofuels coverage in CAPRI during an interim stay of Wolfgang Britz at ISPRA.
 In 2006-07 CAPRI made contributions to study "Integrated measures in Agriculture to reduce Ammonia emission3 together with MITERRA-Europe (Alterra, Wageningen) and GAINS (IASSA, Laxenburg) which led to an update of the N-cycle description in CAPRI.
 Since 2006 CAPRI is part of LIFE funded EC4MACS4, the "European Consortium for Modelling of Air Pollution and Climate Strategies" which will strengthen earlier linkages to GAINS and other models in this network.
 Since 2007 CAPRI is also contributing to CCAT - EU Cross compliance tool5 an FP6 project coordinated by Wageningen University for an integrated assessment of cross compliance impacts.
 Also in 2007 work has started on CAPRI FARM6 aiming at an analysis of farming sustainability.
-For this purpose the NUTS II modelling regions of CAPRI will be split up to 10 typical farms together with a certain overhaul of the current farm type layer in CAPRI With Kick-off in June 2008 CAPRI is part of FP7 project CC-TAME (Climate Change - Terrestrial Adaptation and Mitigation in Europe) combining complementary climate and land use models with different focus where the base line horizon of CAPRI will be extended to 50 years and in turn linkages to forestry and bioenergy sectors of EUFASOM/GLOBIOM are being developed, a direction of model development also supported by service contracts for DG CLIMA (recently: project "EUCLIMIT").
+For this purpose the NUTS II modelling regions of CAPRI will be split up to 10 typical farms together with a certain overhaul of the current farm type layer in CAPRI.
+Since June 2008 CAPRI was part of FP7 project CC-TAME (Climate Change - Terrestrial Adaptation and Mitigation in Europe) combining complementary climate and land use models with different focus where the base line horizon of CAPRI was be extended to 50 years.
+In turn linkages to forestry and bioenergy sectors of EUFASOM/GLOBIOM have been developed, a direction of model development also supported by several service contracts for DG CLIMA (recently: project "EUCLIMIT").
+GHG abatement options have also been investigated in two studies by the JRC (IPTS, Seville7 and IES, Ispra8) that involved CAPRI.